 Whilst Starling Bank’s most known product is their personal account, they have also made great strides in the last few years with their business focused product.
-As of 2021, out of 2 million accounts, 300,000 of these are business accounts.
+As of 2022, out of 3 million accounts, 460,000 of these are business accounts.

+Starling Bank is a fully licensed UK bank, and customer deposits are therefore insured up to a maximum of £85,000 per business under the Financial Services Compensation Scheme (FSCS).
 Starling Bank were the winner of the best British Business Bank Account award in both 2019 and 2020 – so let’s dig deeper and see what all the fuss is about.

-What is the Starling Bank Business Account?
+What is Starling Bank Business?

 The Starling Bank Business account is essentially built on the same foundations of their very successful personal account.
 However, they have added various features that should allow businesses to simplify their banking.